joshi-stuff/atom-byebug/README.md

   1. Clone the [repository](https://github.com/izaera/atom-byebug)
   2. Register the Atom package for development into your Atom installation (add a symbolic link to your cloned repository in your `$HOME/atom/packages` folder.
   3. Start Atom and look for `Byebug Debugger` in the Packages menu.
-  4. Find the sample configuration file `config.json` for the package in the `.byebug-debugger` folder of the package's project.
+  4. Find the sample configuration file `config.json` for the package in the `.atom-byebug` folder of the package's project.
 That file specifies the Ruby program to run and the arguments to pass.
 In the future, a dialog will be available to edit this file.
   5. Find the sample Ruby program `sample-ruby-program` in the same folder.
 This program is executed when the debugger is launched.
 * To develop: choose an issue to develop or create a new one for your feature so that the community doesn't duplicate the work.
 Hack it, and send a pull request.
 * To test: use and test the package and report any issue you may find.